raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 ### Applications

-There are a lot of applications that are installed in the Kit OS - take a moment to explore the start menu.
-You should see:
+There are a lot of applications that are installed in the Kit OS - take a moment to explore the start menu in the top-left corner.
+Can you find the following applications?

+--- collapse ---
+---
-Thonny
+title: Thonny
+---
+Thonny is a Python IDE (Integrated Development Environment), and is easy to use to get started writing your program.
+--- /collapse ---

+--- collapse ---
+---
-Visual Studio Code
+title: Visual Studio Code
+---
+Visual Studio Code is a text editor and can be used to write programs in many programming languages, including Python.
+It isn't quite as beginner-friendly as Thonny, but you could also use this to write your program.
+--- /collapse ---

+--- collapse ---
+---
+title: Chromium
+---
+Chromium is the default web-browser on Raspberry Pi OS - use it to get help preparing your experiment!
+--- /collapse ---

+--- collapse ---
+---
-Terminal
+title: Terminal
+---
+Terminal is an application that you can use to automate almost any task on your computer.
+To get started, type `python3` to open up a python interpreter.
+--- /collapse ---

-### Libraries
+### Python Libraries

-TODOt
+The Kit OS also includes a lot of Python libraries (dependencies) pre-installed, to help you complete many common tasks.
+Find out all about them on the next page.